ballerina-platform/module-ballerina-data.xmldata/README.md

 ### Converting an XML value to a Record value

-To convert an XML value to a Record value, you can utilize the `fromXmlWithType` function provided by the library.
+To convert an XML value to a Record value, you can utilize the `parseAsType` function provided by the library.
 The example below showcases the transformation of an XML value into a Record value.

 ```ballerina
 import ballerina/data.xmldata;